adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/06-factories.md

 ```

 ## Merging attributes
-The `Factory.define` method returns a default set of attributes.
-You can override them using the `.merge` method.
+You can override the default set of attributes using the `.merge` method.
 For example:

 ```ts
 await UserFactory